pasqal-io/qoolqit/docs/contents/execution.md

 simply asks the backend to compute some observable during runtime and to emulate the hardware more closely by considering finite-bandwidth hardware modulation of the drive.

-For more information about how the configuration options, please, refer to [Pulser documentation](https://pulser.readthedocs.io/en/stable/apidoc/_autosummary/pulser.backend.EmulationConfig.html).

 Finally, to run a program on a configured emulator (local or remote), we can simply pass the configuration as an additional argument to the emulator instance as:

 ```python exec="on" source="material-block" session="execution"